shellphish-support-syndicate/aixcc-finals-team-interviews/5---TeamAtlanta/transcript.md

 **Taesoo:** That's a great questions.
 We intentionally...
 I'll say our team relatively bigger than the other I guess so that we intentionally divide the systems in order to manner.
 If C space CRS design for C doesn't work we hope that multi-language CRS can handle.
 So these are three system working really independently.
 So there's a C component and Java component and there is baseline component where we call multi-language.
 They really working independently but there of course there is a API layer that communicate with the organization but internally there is a really separate component.

 **Yan:** Did you ever do contests between the different CRS's because you basically did this three times.

-Hey you fired one of the teams that didn't do well.
+**Adam:** Yeah, you fired one of the teams that didn't do well.

-**Taesoo:** Right.
+**Yan:** Right.
 Exactly.
 There's only space for two cyber reasoning systems in our cyber reasoning system.

-I think that so one of philosophy that we have we have a benchmark systems probably any other people have as well.
+**Taesoo:** I think that so one of philosophy that we have we have a benchmark systems probably any other people have as well.
 We can compare the performance between two CRS.
 But when it come to the two benchmark which are meet together, we intentionally make some decision to separate them out.
 The best outcome is that minimize the amount of common bug find like bug that we find.
 We like to minimize that but when everything is unified we hope that we can cover many more.
 So when it come to I would say specialized C work we push some of the techniques specialized for the C as much as possible for the multi-language team for example we try to incorporate completely different techniques when it come to bug finding for example like one great example is symbolic execution we integrate symbolic execution is one of the ensemble fuzzer inside the multi-language but not in the user space for example so I think we have intentional decision that multiple CRS cooperatively make the best result not overlapping or waste of resources at the end.

-## System Integration and Architecture
+## System Integration and Architecture [18:45](https://youtu.be/w-HZtwUXByg?t=1125)

-**Yan:** Now what about and sorry to keep running with this this fascinates me the plumbing there's all this plumbing code maybe a different thing from an architectural standpoint.
+**Yan:** Now what about and sorry to keep running with this this fascinates me the plumbing there's all this plumbing code.

+**Adam:** Maybe a different thing from an architectural standpoint.
 So you have these different systems, right?
 Can you...
 So there must be something at the top, right?
 That's controlling what gets submitted, which we can maybe get into.
 But then how much intercomponent communication like if the C component finds a crash does it communicate that to the multi-language component that it can then use that to find more bugs.

 **Taesoo:** I think I can explain all this architectural relationship.
-I think it's good time for HyungSeok to jump on and can describe about our sheriff sharings and submission and patch.
+I think it's good time for HyungSeok to jump on and can describe about our seed corpus sharings and submission and patch dedup.

 **Adam:** Yeah, you had to get all this working together.
 That makes sense.

 **HyungSeok:** Yeah.
 Let me briefly explain how our system work.
-So if the challenge program is given to our system then our challenge program manager component will be came up and then challenge program manager will launch C bug finding for C and bug finding for multi-language simultaneously and then if they find some seed then they're going to share the seed but if they find some POV then they will just submit to the challenge program manager then challenge program manager feature will verify the given POV really triggered the bug because sometimes our bug finding module sometimes missubmit the wrong POV.
-So to filter out such cases we intentionally re-evaluate the POV really triggered the bug and after that based on the given based on the some call stack we deduplicate the POV and if it is unique POV then we are going to pass that POV to patching module and sheriff module as well and wait for the generated patch and sheriff assessment as well and then submit them with some bundle.
+So if the C challenge program(CP) is given to our system then our challenge program manager component will be came up and then challenge program manager will launch C bug finding for C and bug finding for multi-language simultaneously and then if they find some seed then they're going to share the seed but if they find some POV then they will just submit to the challenge program manager then challenge program manager feature will verify the given POV really triggered the bug because sometimes our bug finding module sometimes missubmit the wrong POV.
+So to filter out such cases we intentionally re-evaluate the POV really triggered the bug and after that based on the given based on the some call stack we deduplicate the POV and if it is unique POV then we are going to pass that POV to patching module and SARIF module as well and wait for the generated patch and SARIF assessment as well and then submit them with some bundle.

-**Yan:** Yeah.
+**Adam:** Yeah.
 Wow, that's very cool.
-Jan, does that answer your question or...
+Yan, does that answer your question or...

 **Yan:** Yeah, it does.
 I think the thing that so a lot of the teams we talked about I want to say all but I honestly don't remember.
 I think all wrote their own like queuing and plumbing system for communication between components.
 So you have these three CRS's do they all use different instances of the same plumbing system or did everyone make different decisions and you have three different plumbing systems to also integrate?

 **HyungSeok:** I think we are sharing the same API for submitting and sharing the corpus.

-**Yan:** Yeah.
+Yeah.
 Okay, we are yeah centralized.

 **Adam:** Nice.
 Nice.
 Cool.
 It makes sense.